godotengine/godot-docs/classes/class_editorsettings.rst

 :ref:`float<class_float>` **interface/theme/contrast** :ref:`🔗<class_EditorSettings_property_interface/theme/contrast>`

 The contrast factor to use when deriving the editor theme's base color (see :ref:`interface/theme/base_color<class_EditorSettings_property_interface/theme/base_color>`).
-When using a positive values, the derived colors will be *darker* than the base color.
+When using positive values, the derived colors will be *darker* than the base color.
 This contrast factor can be set to a negative value, which will make the derived colors *brighter* than the base color.
 Negative contrast rates often look better for light themes.

 .. rst-class:: classref-item-separator